martmannupb/AmoebotSim-2.0/Documentation/installation_guide/unity.md

 - If Visual Studio still cannot be installed via modules, you can also install it manually
 	- Make sure to select the "Game development with Unity" Workload in the installer
 	- You may have to configure Unity to use Visual Studio as default editor manually (see [simulator setup](sim.md))
-- If the simulation environment does not work for the latest Unity version, you can download version **6000.0.25f1** from the [download archive][5]
-	- The "Install" button will open the Unity Hub, after which you can proceed as described [above](#install-editor)

-When Unity has been installed successfully, you can move on to [setting up the simulator](sim.md).

 [1]: https://unity.com/download
 [2]: https://docs.unity3d.com/hub/manual/InstallHub.html#install-hub-linux